Debdut/browser-extension/README.md

 🥈 You can choose to not use preact in any of these, just remove the preact imports

-🥉 React, Preact, Typescript or PostCSS are all optional -- for react builds
+🥉 React, Preact, Typescript or PostCSS are all optional

+For react builds

 - `npm install react`
 - Delete this line `"jsxImportSource": "preact"` in `tsconfig.json`
 - Change preact imports to react

+For TS

+- Just change js to ts and jsx to tsx

 ## Commands